HabanaAI/vllm-hpu-extension/calibration/README.md

 cd vllm-hpu-extension/calibration
 ```
 3. Download the dataset.
+> Note
+> For [DeepSeek-R1](https://huggingface.co/collections/deepseek-ai/deepseek-r1-678e1e131c0169c0bc89728d) series models, you can directly use NeelNanda/pile-10k as the dataset.

 4. Run the ```calibrate_model.sh``` script.
 Refer to the script options and run examples below.
 The script generates the ```maxabs_quant_g3.json``` file, which is used for FP8 inference.